wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 See the known quarantine stations [here](/appendix-misc#hotels-hso).
 All arrangements are subject to hotel availability, and additional charges may apply depending on the location.

 -->
-## Can I get food or personal items delivered to/from my hotel via Grab or by family members? {#my-hso-delivery-personal}

-The SOPs on delivery differ from hotel to hotel.
-You are advised to check with the hotel directly.

-The common SOP known is that for food delivery, only fast food is allowed.
-Home cooked food will not be allowed unless special approval is given by MOH (e.g. health reasons).

-For personal belongings (e.g. clothes), **please only do so if it is urgent and necessary.** Hotel workers are swamped with these requests.
-Family members can bring it over; however, you are not allowed to hand over any items (including any perishables and souvenirs) back to your family members or friends.

-## Are there laundry services at my hotel? {#my-hso-laundry}

-You are to stay in your room at all times.
-In general, most reports have said that laundry services are not provided.
-You may opt to do your own washing in your room.

 ## Can I choose to quarantine at home? {#my-hso-at-home}

 You will qualify for home quarantine provided you meet the following criteria: